stevensmiley1989/Full_Loop_YOLO/README.md

 # Full_Loop_YOLO
 ![Full_Loop_YOLO.py](https://github.com/stevensmiley1989/Full_Loop_YOLO/blob/main/misc/Full_Loop_YOLO_GUI_Screenshot.png)
-Full_Loop_YOLO.py is a wrapper for creating custom darknet YoloV4 tiny &amp; regular sized models on your custom datasets.
+Full_Loop_YOLO.py is a wrapper for creating custom darknet YoloV4-tiny &amp; regular sized models on your custom datasets.
+Furthermore, you can train and test Yolov7-tiny as of 7/20/2020.

 It is written in Python and uses Tkinter for its graphical interface.

 Prerequisites
 ------------------

-Darknet should be installed from (https://github.com/AlexeyAB/darknet).
+Darknet (Yolov4) should be installed from (https://github.com/AlexeyAB/darknet).
+A version controlled fork is shown in these instructions below.

+Yolov7 should be installed from (https://github.com/WongKinYiu/yolov7).
+A version controlled fork is shown in these instructions below.

 Change your DEFAULT_SETTINGS path (located at libs/DEFAULT_SETTINGS.py) to point to your installed Darknet path for use.

+Change your yolov7 path (located at libs/yolov7_path.py) to point to your installed yolov7 path for use.

 Ensure you put the yolov4-tiny.conv.29 weights in your Darknet path.
 You can get these weights from: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.conv.29